Dr. Maria Rosario Jackson, NEA Chair

 We are leaning into this opportunity and sharing the multiple ways the NEA serves as a national resource.
 This includes the critical grant funding we provide, in addition to our roles as thought-leader and convener of the arts sector and other players on critical subjects, connector of artists and arts organizations with new opportunities, and amplifier of the important work you are doing.
 This includes addressing the impact of the pandemic which continues to be felt by artists and arts organizations nationwide as lost jobs, smaller audiences, and increased demand for alternative forms of engagement.
 Throughout our work, we are continuing our commitment to ensuring there is equitable access to the arts in this country and I plan more announcements about this work in 2023.

-As I look back, I see evidence of strength, resilience, and possibility.
+As I look at the work of artists and arts organization in recent years, I see evidence of strength, resilience, and possibility.
 I see you responding, adapting, and finding creative and intentional ways of working.
 As I look forward I am inspired by you and excited by the work we can do together.